coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    Note that :n:`discriminate` doesn't handle contradictory equalities such as :g:`n = S n`.
 In this case you must use :tacn:`induction` (see :ref:`example <discriminate_example>`).

-   If :n:`@induction_arg` is not given, the tactic does an :tacn:`intro` for each premise in the goal, then it checks all the resulting hypotheses for impossible equalities.

    :n:`@ident`  (as :n:`@induction_arg`)
      Checks the hypothesis :n:`@ident` for impossible equalities.